thegetty/quire-docs/content/community/mcn-ku-event.md

 The latter half of the day will see these concepts put into practice, with attendees getting their very own Quire projects up and running, editing content, and making customizations.

-*This workshop is designed for individuals at all technical skill levels.
-Participants must bring their own laptop, and must complete the [Quire installation](/docs-v1/install-uninstall/) and setup requirements prior to the workshop.
+*Participants must bring their own laptop, and must complete the [Quire installation](/docs-v1/install-uninstall/) and setup requirements prior to the workshop.
 Details will be provided after registering.
 Questions can be sent to [quire@getty.edu](mailto:quire@getty.edu).*

 **About Quire**